jwdink/ETML/README.md

 ### Key Features:

-* Manage experiment structure via a text file viewable in Excel, rather than a series of convoluted, nested 'for'-loops inside your experiment code.
+* Manage experiment structure via a file viewable in Excel, rather than a series of convoluted, nested 'for'-loops inside your experiment code.
 * All interfacing with Eyelink eyetracker abstracted and taken care of for you.
 Worry about making your experiment, not sifting through the eye tracker documentation.
 * Detailed, timestamped information sent to eye tracker and to a log text file as experiment runs.
 Includes all messages, warnings, and keypresses.
 * Key information about trial (condition, stimuli information) sent to a text file, with included R code to parse into 'tidy' R dataframe, ready for analysis.
 This is important, because it means you can run experiments that don't even use an eyetracker.
 For those that do, same information is sent to eye tracker.